Skip to content

 Band 2

-Staff in Band 2 (such as healthcare assistants, administrative assistants and catering staff) currently start on a salary of £24,465.
-This is predicted to increase to £25,199 following the predicted pay rise; Band 2 salaries may also be impacted by changes to the National Minimum Wage expected in April 2026.
+Staff in Band 2 (such as healthcare assistants, administrative assistants and catering staff) now start on a salary of £25,272.

 There is currently no pay progression within Band 2.
 If you're thinking about applying for your first job in the NHS, you might find our article on applying for NHS jobs with no prior experience helpful.